tommyhagvallpulsen/suburban/README.md

 Who
 - Tommy Hägvall - Vallentuna - Sweden
 - You ? - Please place Pull-request for changes
-- To be open sourced ...
+- To be open sourced ... and open for co-creation and innovative thinking